-Types of Sports Betting
+Different Types of Sports Bets

-All betting options from the bookmakers’ lines can be combined with each other, thus forming different types of bets.
+All betting options from the sportsbook lines can be combined with each other, thus forming different types of bets.
 They differ from others by the number of possible outcomes and by the way they are calculated.

 This is the most common type of wagering among sports bettors.
 This is simply a single bet, placed on the estimated outcome of only one event.

-An example of an ordinary calculation:
+An example of a single bet calculation:

 An example of express calculation